Kenya eyes trade benefits from planned Chinese-built railway

 The exact amounts to be invested in the railway project remain unclear but Nairobi has said China will provide a large share of the cash, while the Kenyan national budget and a new railway tax on imports will also contribute funds.

 "We intend to make it (the line) operational by 2018.
-There is urgency and we are committed to realise this dream," Kenyatta said at a ceremony in Mombasa to launch the project.
+There is urgency and we are committed to realize this dream," Kenyatta said at a ceremony in Mombasa to launch the project.

 Kenyatta said that, once complete, the railway would cut transport costs in the region by more than 60 percent.